Ahmaud Arbery memorialized in Georgia a year after slaying - WTMJ

 “Previously, we elected people into office and just trusted that they would do the right thing,” Perry said.
 “The failure to carry out justice in the Ahmaud situation said we needed to do more as citizens.”

 In November, voters angered by Arbery’s death ousted District Attorney Jackie Johnson.
-Greg McMichael had worked as an investigator for Johnson, who recused her office from handling the case.
-Many blamed Johnson for playing a role in the delayed arrests, an accusation she denies.
+Greg McMichael had worked as an investigator for Johnson, who many blamed for playing a role in the delayed arrests, an accusation she denies.

 Meanwhile, Republican Gov. Brian Kemp is asking Georgia lawmakers to all but eliminate an 1863 state law authorizing private citizens to make arrests.
 The prosecutor first assigned to the Arbery case cited that law in concluding the killing was justified.

-Attorneys for all three men charged in the case insist they committed no crimes.
+Attorneys for all three men insist they committed no crimes.
 The McMichaels’ lawyers have said they pursued Arbery suspecting he was a burglar after security cameras had previously recorded him entering a home under construction.
-They say Travis McMichael shot Arbery fearing for his life as they grappled over a shotgun.
+They say Travis McMichael shot Arbery while fearing for his life as they grappled over a shotgun.
 It was Bryan, the third defendant, who took the cellphone video of the shooting from the driver’s seat of his pickup truck.

 Prosecutors have said Arbery stole nothing and was merely out jogging when the McMichaels and Bryan chased him.
 They remain jailed without bond.

-The anniversary march and memorial run were organized by the 2:23 Foundation, a group founded by Vaughn and Arbery’s cousin, Demetris Frazier, to fight systemic racism.
+The anniversary march and memorial run have been organized by the 2:23 Foundation, a group founded by Vaughn and Arbery’s cousin, Demetris Frazier, to fight systemic racism.

 The foundation worked last fall to register 18-year-old high school students to vote.
-Now its members and other local activists are lobbying for the creation of a citizen review panel for the Glynn County Police Department, which handled the initial response to Arbery’s slaying.
+Now its members and other local activists are lobbying for the creation of a citizen review panel for the Glynn County Police Department, which initially responded to Arbery’s slaying.

 Vaughn, who coached Arbery at Brunswick High School, said planning for the anniversary has been taxing.
 For him, Arbery’s slaying remains painfully fresh.